-DDOT joined this project in 2020 for the current 2-year work plan and will evaluate its utility and the future work plans before committing further.
+DDOT joined this project in 2020 for the previous 2-year work plan and is evaluating its utility and the future work plans before committing further.
 This project is approved for 100% SPR-A funds.
-It is included here for consolidated pooled fund tracking, but does not involve research funds directly.

-• Manager: Kelli Raboy, ITS Manager, Traffic Engineering & Safety Division; Ting Ma, Performance Manager, Performance Management Division
+- Manager: Kelli Raboy, ITS Manager, Traffic Engineering & Safety Division; Ting Ma, Performance Manager, Performance Management Division - Lead Agency: Texas DOT